zaxwebs/limeout/README.md

-# 🎬 Limeout
+# Limeout

-A professional-grade desktop application for removing green/blue screens from videos and exporting them as WebM files with transparency (alpha channel).
+Limeout is a professional-grade desktop application designed for removing green and blue screens from videos.
+It provides advanced chroma keying capabilities, video stabilization, and high-quality WebM export with transparency.

-## ✨ Features
+## Features

-- **High-Quality Chroma Keying**: Advanced HSV-based color selection with edge feathering and spill suppression.
+- **Professional Chroma Keying**: Advanced HSV-based color selection with edge feathering, spill suppression, and defringing for semi-transparent details.
-- **Real-Time Preview**: Instantly see technical adjustments on a live preview with custom background options (checkerboard, black, white, red, blue, magenta).
+- **Video Stabilization**: Lock your footage to a tracked object (like a subject's eye or specific feature) to eliminate camera movement.
-- **Precision Cropping**: Margin-based cropping (Left, Right, Top, Bottom) to clean up edges.
+- **Real-Time Preview**: Inspect adjustments instantly with zoom, pan, and customizable backgrounds (checkerboard or solid colors).
-- **Frame Navigation**: Step through videos frame-by-frame for precise tuning.
+- **Precision Cropping**: Margin-based cropping to clean up frame edges and remove unwanted tracking artifacts.
-- **WebM Export**: Exports high-quality WebM videos with preserved alpha transparency.
+- **WebM Export**: Exports high-efficiency WebM videos with preserved alpha channel transparency, ready for compositing.
-- **Modern UI**: Built with CustomTkinter for a sleek, dark-themed professional experience.
+- **Modern Interface**: A clean, dark-themed GUI built for efficient workflow.

-## 🚀 Getting Started
+## Getting Started

 ### Prerequisites

-- Python 3.8+
+- Python 3.10+
 - OpenCV
 - CustomTkinter
 - NumPy